-

 Judas And The Black Messiah

-Read more: Judas And The Black MessiahCompensating in visual simplicity and narrative earnestness what it lacks in storytelling flair, it is a meticulously researched endeavour focusing on the ways credible popular movements are corrupted from within, external elements introducing wrongful practices, sapping their righteous energy – destroying the voices which made them. ★★★✩✩
+Read more: Judas And The Black MessiahCompensating in visual simplicity and narrative earnestness what it lacks in storytelling flair, it is a meticulously researched endeavour focusing on the ways credible popular movements are corrupted from within, external elements introducing wrongful practices, sapping righteous energy, destroying voices which made them. ★★★☆☆

 -